tiffanyq/2022-messenger-wrapped/README.md

 [Originally built in 2020](https://github.com/tiffanyq/2020-messenger-wrapped) and refreshed for 2022!
 I built this to look through my own Messenger data after seeing lots of 2020 Spotify Wrapped data floating around.
 The process is a bit involved but this is to avoid needing to upload your Messenger data somewhere.

+❤️ How do we feel about the data we share? ❤️

 ![Example output from Messenger Wrapped](./example_output.png)

 ## To run Messenger Wrapped, you will need: